-Near the Equator surface air temperatures were generally near or below the average for the previous 10 years.
-In the Pacific Ocean cooler conditions reflect the ongoing La Niña episode.
+Near the Equator surface air temperatures were generally near or above the average for the previous 10 years.
+Especially in Pacific Ocean warm conditions reflect the ongoing El Niño episode.
+See also reflections on p.7.

-In the Southern Hemisphere surface air temperatures were near or below the average for the previous 10 years.
-Especially Australia was cool compared to 2020.

-In the Arctic, the Europe-Russia-Siberia-Alaska sectors were relatively cold, while most of the Canada-Greenland sectors were relatively warm.
+In the Southern Hemisphere annual surface air temperatures in 2023 were near or below the average for the previous 10 years.
+Especially South America and most of southern Africa and Australia were cool compared to the previous 10 years.
+Ocean wise, temperatures were near or below the 10-yr average, with exception of the southern parts of the South Atlantic, which were relatively warm.